Where Outflows Meet Inflows: Gas Kinematics in SSA22 Lyman-$\alpha$ Blob 2 Decoded by Advanced Radiative Transfer

 In addition to using the multiphase, clumpy models to fit the \lya\ spectra, we also adopted the widely used `shell model' (e.g. \citealt{Ahn03,Verhamme06,Dijkstra06b}).
 A similar three-dimensional cubic grid of shell models was constructed by varying three parameters: the shell expansion velocity $v_{\rm exp}$, the shell \HI\ column density ${\rm log}\,N_{\rm HI,\,{\rm shell}}$, and the effective temperature of \HI\ in the shell, ${\rm log}\,T_{\rm shell}$.
 Two more parameters, namely the intrinsic line width $\sigma_{\rm i}$ and the velocity shift with respect to the initial guess for the systemic redshift ($z$ = 3.09 for spectrum 1 and $z$ = 3.098 for all other spectra), $\Delta v_{\rm shell}$, are varied continuously in post-processing\footnote{The detailed configuration of the shell model is presented in \citet{Gronke15}, and an example of fitting \lya\ spectra with a grid of shell models is presented, for instance, in \citet{Gronke17}.}.

-During the fitting procedure, each model spectrum is calculated via linear flux interpolation on the model grid and is convolved with the KCWI line-spread function (LSF, a Gaussian with $\sigma$ = 65 km\,s$^{-1}$) before being compared to the observed \lya\ profiles.
+During the fitting procedure, each model spectrum is calculated via linear flux interpolation on the model grid\footnote{Interpolation is necessary here because it is too computationally expensive if in the nested sampling process we calculate the model spectrum at each point in the parameter space “on the fly” (i.e. performing RT at that point).
+So instead, we used a pre-calculated and saved grid of models to calculate each model spectrum via a linear flux interpolation of the adjacent grid models, which is accurate enough for our purpose.} and is convolved with the KCWI line-spread function (LSF, a Gaussian with $\sigma$ = 65 km\,s$^{-1}$) before being compared to the observed \lya\ profiles.
 To better reproduce the profiles dominated by a blue peak (e.g. spectra 3, 4, 14 and 15), we have also incorporated model spectra with negative $v_{\rm cl}$ or $v_{\rm exp}$ that have been `mirrored' in the velocity space from their positive $v_{\rm cl}/v_{\rm exp}$ counterparts into our calculation.